saltstack/salt/doc/ref/cli/_includes/target-selection.rst

 .. option:: -E, --pcre

-    The target expression will be interpreted as a pcre regular expression rather than a shell glob.
+    The target expression will be interpreted as a PCRE regular expression rather than a shell glob.

 .. option:: -L, --list

-    The target expression will be interpreted as a comma delimited list,
+    The target expression will be interpreted as a comma-delimited list;
     example: server1.foo.bar,server2.foo.bar,example7.quo.qux

 .. option:: -G, --grain